1 Application timetable

 - be eligible to work in the UK

-- have a minimum of 5 GCSEs A*-C grade or equivalent Level 2 qualifications, which must include English and Mathematics or be a competent retained firefighter currently employed by West Sussex Fire and Rescue Service.
+- have a minimum of 5 GCSEs grade 9-4/A*-C grade or equivalent Level 2 qualifications, which must include English and Mathematics, or be a competent retained firefighter currently employed by West Sussex Fire & Rescue Service.

-If successful, you will receive an email informing you of how and when you can access the online assessments.
-Please check your inbox and junk mail for emails from Apollo Online Assessment.
+In the event that you are able to proceed, you will receive an email inviting you to complete a personal statement and you will also receive an email from SHL informing you of how and when you can access the online assessments.
+Please check your inbox and junk mail for emails from SHL.

-It is also desirable that applicants hold a full, valid UK driving licence unless there is a valid reason that you are unable to drive.
+It is also desirable that applicants hold a full, valid UK driving license, unless there is a valid reason that you are unable to drive.

 Proof of all eligibility requirements will be required at interview stage.